sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.txt

 "checkbox" field type allows you to enter some additional person flags to set if that checkbox is checked during submission.

+If you set the "Send confirmation email to form submitter" checkbox for an online form, the system will look for a field called "emailaddress" during submission.
+If that field exists and is populated with an email address, a copy of the form submission will be sent to that address.

 .. image:: images/onlineform_edit.png

 As you can see in the screenshot, each form has a “Form URL”.
 This is the web